Lincoln MKT: Body

 In the shift from the 2008 concept to the production MKT, relatively few changes were made, with the most notable exception of larger rear quarter windows, the addition of wraparound headlamp units, and a revised lower grille.
 Retained from the concept, the vertically slatted split grille was a feature first introduced on the 2007 Lincoln MKR concept (along with the use of the Lincoln star emblem as fender side vents).

 In the interest of fuel economy, Lincoln adapted several weight-saving measures in the construction of the MKT body.
 The liftgate is constructed using an inner panel of cast magnesium and an outer panel of stamped aluminum.
-Other places where magnesium replaces steel include the radiator support frame and the frames of the rear seatbacks and lower seat cushions.
+Other places where magnesium replace steel include the radiator support frame and the frames of the rear seatbacks and lower seat cushions.

 Although sharing no external body panels with its Ford D4 counterpart Ford Flex, the MKT and the Flex offer the same two seating configurations.
 A seven-passenger (2-3-2) configuration is standard, with an optional six-passenger (2-2-2) configuration; a second row of bucket seats replaces the three-passenger split bench seat with a full-length center console as an option.

 During its production, the Lincoln MKT saw relatively few changes, primarily limited to adjustments in color offerings and option packages.
-In 2013, in line with the MKZ and MKS, the front fascia of the MKT was redesigned, with the widely slatted grille replaced by a more narrowly-spaced design and a redesign of the lower grille.
+In 2013, in line with the MKZ and MKS, the front fascia of the MKT was redesigned, with the widely slatted grille replaced by a more narrowly spaced design and a redesign of the lower grille.
 For 2016, a new Sync 3 infotainment system replaced the previous MyLincoln Touch.
 In 2017, the front fascia saw a second update, with the vertical grille layout replaced by a widely spaced horizontal design, shared with the Lincoln MKC and 2016-2018 MKX.